-This is not to say there are not concerns, but here a crossbreeding program can prove beneficial for both dog breeds involved in the program.
-So let’s take a closer look at the longevity and health for each parent dog breed and then for the Presa Canario Rottweiler.
+This is not to say there are no concerns, but here a crossbreeding program can prove beneficial for both dog breeds involved in the program.
+So let’s take a closer look at the longevity and health of each parent dog breed and then at the Presa Canario Rottweiler.

 Presa Canario health and longevity